sheetaljadur27/stateful-data-warehouse/README.md

+# Stateful Data Warehouse Project
+## Project Overview

+This project demonstrates the design of a stateful data warehouse using a layered repository structure.
+The objective is to show how data moves from raw ingestion to processed, analytics-ready formats while maintaining clarity, traceability, and scalability.

+The repository is structured to reflect real-world data warehousing practices rather than a simple collection of scripts or files.

 ## Repository Structure
 This repository is designed following a stateful data warehouse architecture.
 Instead of being a simple code dump, it organizes data across multiple layers to